Skip to main content

 Yes, Turnitin’s AI indicator includes detection of AI-generated content that may have been paraphrased using a word spinner/AI paraphrasing tool.
 This technology is run automatically for all submissions to Turnitin by institutions that have the AI writing indicator enabled for their accounts.

-In the AI writing report, likely AI-generated content and AI-generated content that was likely AI paraphrased are highlighted in different colors to enable instructors and other users to interpret results easily.
+In the AI writing report, likely AI-generated or AI-bypassed content and AI-generated content that was likely AI paraphrased are highlighted in different colors to enable instructors and other users to interpret results easily.

 How does Turnitin’s AI paraphrasing detection work?